eembc/energyrunner/README.md

 6. Copy and paste this string into minicom, we are attempting to overflow the DUT Rx buffer by removing human typing delays
 7. Do all of the commands execute properly?

+Note: nomrally the runner has a handshake (it waits for `m-ready`), and will not send more than one command or 64B without a handshake, but this is just a test to see if the inputs can be buffered while transmitted.

 If so, lastly check:

 8. Is the baud rate in `~/.eembc.ini` the same baud rate as the DUT?